sliu-20/TheBestBlog/README.md

 If that works, your terminal should appear something like this: <br>
 `(blogenv) ~/TheBestBlog/app/`

-If that's correct, just run
+If that's correct, run
+`pip install flask`

+Wait for that to complete, and then

 `python3 app.py` and the webserver should start up and start serving pages.